-If a student has chosen a year work placement (minimum of 40 weeks), their award title is BSc (Hons) Animal Behaviour and Welfare (IP).
+If a student has chosen a year work placement their award title is BSc (Hons) Animal Behaviour and Welfare (IP).
 An optional year work placement allows theory to be integrated into practice.

 Part 3: Programme Structure

 This structure diagram demonstrates the student journey from Entry through to Graduation for a typical full time student, including: